 3.2.
 Application of Anti-Graffiti Coating.
-Blast clean all concrete surfaces in accordance with Item 427, "Surface Finishes for Concrete," to remove old coatings, laitance, curing compound, dirt, grime, and other contaminants
+Blast clean all concrete surfaces in accordance with Item 427 to remove old coatings, laitance, curing compound, dirt, grime, and other contaminants.

-Apply a primer, when required by the manufacturer, in accordance_conformance with the manufacturer's recommendations.
+Apply a primer, when required by the manufacturer, in conformance with the manufacturer's recommendations.

 Apply anti-graffiti coatings on surfaces specified on the plans.
 Anti-graffiti coatings require a dry surface.
 Apply anti-graffiti coatings when the temperature of the atmosphere, substrate surface, and material is 50°F or above.
-Ensure anti-graffiti coatings are not applied when impending weather conditions might result in injurydamage to the fresh coating.
+Ensure anti-graffiti coatings are not applied when impending weather conditions might result in damage to the fresh coating.
 Ensure anti-graffiti coatings are not applied over any existing appearance coating unless otherwise shown on the plans.

 Apply anti-graffiti coatings by spray, roller, or brush at the application rates recommended by the manufacturer.
 Ensure the anti-graffiti coating is not thinned without prior approval.
-Replace anti-graffiti coatings not meeting a methyl ethyl ketonean MEK rub test when tested in accordance with ASTM D4752.
+Replace anti-graffiti coatings not meeting an MEK rub test when tested in accordance with ASTM D4752.